Behind the cliff

-What is remarkable about the tunnels at Baia is that although the surface buildings show many signs of repeated repair due to volcanic activity and rock falls, the interior tunnels show no signs of movement, nor cracks of any kind due to seismic events or pressure.
+What is remarkable about the tunnel system at Baia is that while the surface buildings show many signs of repeated repairs due to volcanic activity and rock falls, the interior tunnels show no signs of movement, nor cracks of any kind due to seismic events or pressure.
 Everything is in an extremely good state of preservation.
 This is because the mass of the rock and tunnels all tend to move together as one entity in a seismic disturbance.

 The tunnel continues into the volcanic crater wall in a perfectly straight line for 124.5 metres (408 ½ feet), maintaining its narrow width and a height of about 1.8 metres.
 There are centuries of crystalline deposits on the floor, so the height is now somewhat reduced from the original.
 At the entrance, where the excavators dug down to bedrock, the height is about 2.5 metres (Over 8 feet).